yhsiah/mac-setup/README.md

 Other useful things:
 - install xcode from the app store, if you want to be able to use Simulator to run emulated mobile ios devices
-- install spectacle for a nice way and easy to manage windows (although note this is no longer maintained, but still works fine)
+- install spectacle for a nice way and easy to manage windows (although note this is no longer maintained, but still works fine).
+You can install this with `brew cask install spectacle`.
+Shortcuts with spectacle:
-    - shorcuts with spectacle: `option + cmd + f` to maximise the window without making it go fullscreen, `option + cmd + left arrow` for moving a window to the left half of your desktop, likewise `option + cmd + right arrow` for moving a window to the right half of your desktop.
-You can see all the available shortcuts by clicking the spectacle icon in the top corner of your screen when it is running.
+    - `option + cmd + f` to maximise the window without making it go fullscreen.
+    - `option + cmd + left arrow` for moving a window to the left half of your desktop.
+    - `option + cmd + right arrow` for moving a window to the right half of your desktop.
+    - You can see all the available shortcuts by clicking the spectacle icon in the top corner of your screen when it is running.

 ## Setting up Git (WIP)